I had written an article on ‘What do you do as a venture capitalist?’

 #2.
 After you do an MBA

-After doing any of the above mentioned activities, suppose you have attended a formal business school to improve on your knowledge and get a MBA degree.
+After doing any of the above-mentioned activities, suppose you have attended a formal business school to improve your knowledge and get an MBA degree.

 #3.
 Senior level lateral placement

-Now out of these three above mentioned access points, the third option according to me is the trickiest to bank on when getting in to a venture capital firm as you really have to be very successful in the real world with a very strong network.
+Now out of these three above mentioned access points, the third option according to me is the trickiest to bank on when getting into a firm as you really have to be very successful in the real world with a very strong network.

 One thing that you will keep on hearing is that you need a very strong network to break into the venture capital industry, as they want employees who can tap their existing networks to find good opportunities.

-But if you ask me, I don’t think it’s that important to have a very strong network to get into a venture capital firm at least at the junior level.
-But if you are gunning for a senior level job or targeting a very big venture capital firm like Sequoia, then you would be expected to walk-in with a good and extensive network.
+But if you ask me, I don’t think it’s that important to have a very strong network to get into a venture firm at least at the junior level.
+But if you are gunning for a senior level job or targeting a very big VC firm like Sequoia, then you would be expected to walk-in with a good and extensive network.

-In fact I was talking to a friend of mine lately and he told me a very interesting fact that venture capital firms are expected to decline in the traditional markets such as the US and Europe and are expected to grow in new emerging markets such as India, China, Brazil and Canada.
+In fact, I was talking to a friend of mine lately and he told me a very interesting fact that VC firms are expected to decline in the traditional markets such as the US and Europe and are expected to grow in new emerging markets such as India, China, Brazil, and Canada.
 So do not restrict your search to only the matured markets but also try to look out for opportunities in smaller but emerging markets.

 How Important Is the Part of Headhunters in the Venture Capital Firm’s Recruitment Process?

 Most of the time people think that networking is very important in the venture capital industry as the organizations in this field are quite small and they have limited funds to spend on recruiting compared to PE firms or banks.

 But I think that a lot of it depends on which type of venture capital firms you want to target.